 Q: Why is being overweight bad for your heart?

 A: This has been studied quite extensively.
 There are a number of reasons:

 - Increased body weight causes high blood pressure, which is a risk factor for heart attack, stroke and sudden cardiac death.

 - Increased body weight is also linked to high cholesterol, specifically high triglycerides and low HDL (“good” cholesterol), which plays a key role in heart disease.

-- Being obese means you’re much more likely to get diabetes, another risk factor of heart disease.
+- Having obesity means you’re much more likely to get diabetes, another risk factor of heart disease.

 - Fat cells, particularly those in the abdominal area, are active metabolically.
 They cause inflammation in your body.
 We can measure this inflammation by the amount of C-reactive protein in your blood — yet one more risk factor for heart disease.